A Visit to Little Havana, USA

 Cubaocho Performing Arts Center, Little Havana

-Whether day or night, a visit to Little Havana is likely to be accompanied by the sound of spirited Cuban music.
-From genres including son Cubano, salsa to mamba and more, you’ll pass by countless establishments proudly presenting Cuban musicians.
-Enjoy a live performance with a refreshing mojito and you’ll have a fun afternoon or evening activity.
-I suggest making an evening out of this experience with dinner and a show at Sala’o Restaurant or visiting one of Little Havana’s famous bars.
-Ball and Chain, a historic institution, was originally a night-club in the 1930s-1950s but now serves both food and drinks paired with live entertainment.
-Cuba Ocho Performing Arts Center is another local venue that hosts Cuban musicians and Cuban art as well as providing a full-service bar serving drinks and cigars.
-A night here will make you feel as if you’ve left America and landed directly in 1950’s Havana.
+Make an evening of Cuban music with dinner and a show at Sala’o Restaurant or visit one of Little Havana’s famous bars.
+Ball and Chain, originally a mid-twentieth-century nightclub, serves food and drinks in a swanky atmosphere.
+Cuba Ocho Performing Arts Center is a venue that hosts Cuban musicians, an impressive display of Cuban art, and serves drinks and cigars.
+A night here will make you feel as if you’ve left America and landed directly in 1950s Havana.

 Calle Ocho, Little Havana